Swarzstein/ror-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I'd like to thank Microverse for helping us in the journey to become a Fullstack developer.
+This design is based on [Gregoire Vella's design on Behance](https://www.behance.net/gregoirevella).

 <p align="right"><a href="#readme-top">👆</a></p>